•

 About This Journal

-The Yale Journal of Music & Religion (YJMR) is a forum for the study of sacred music in all its ritual, artistic, and cultural contexts.
-Twice yearly, this peer-reviewed, open-access journal publishes scholarship on religious music of all traditions across a range of methodologies, situating it within the worlds of beliefs and practices.
+The Yale Journal of Music & Religion (YJMR) is a forum for the study of sacred music in its ritual, artistic, and cultural contexts.
+Twice yearly, this peer-reviewed, open access journal publishes scholarship on religious music of all traditions across a range of methodologies, situating it within the worlds of beliefs and practices.

-YJMR pursues best practices in open access academic publishing.
-In keeping with the journal's goals for a growing readership and a reputation for excellence within the academic community, each volume and issue of YJMR will be forwarded to premier research indexes and databases in pursuit of permanent indexing.
+The YJMR pursues best practices in open access academic publishing.
+In keeping with the journal's goals for a broad readership and a reputation for excellence, each issue of the YJMR will be forwarded to premier research indexes and databases for permanent indexing.

-Research articles: Original papers on a range of topics related to the intersection of music and religion that contribute highest-quality scholarship to the disciplines represented by our editorial board and readership.
+Research Articles: Original work on topics at the intersections of music and religion that contribute highest-quality scholarship to the disciplines represented by our editorial board and readership.

-Case studies: Reports on specific projects or practices with background information, analysis, and implications for a broader audience.
+Case Studies: Reports on specific projects or practices with background information, analyses, and descriptions of implications for broader audiences.

-Book reviews: Reviews for recent publications (from the past 5 years) on topics relating to music and religion.
-No more than 1,500 words.
-Please contact the editors before writing your review, to ensure title approval.
+Book and Digital Reviews: Reviews for recent publications and digital projects (from the past 5 years) on topics relating to music and religion.
+The average length of reviews is 1,500 words.
+Please contact Editor-in-Chief Jeffers Engelhardt before writing your review to ensure title approval.

-If you are interested in submitting to YJMR, please follow the menu link Submit Article.
-Response time is generally three to six months.
-Submissions must conform to the style and formatting outlined in YJMR's Submission Guidelines.
+If you are interested in submitting to the YJMR, please follow the menu link: Submit Article.
+If your submission is sent out for review, the response time is generally three to six months.
+Submissions must conform to the style and formatting outlined in the YJMR's Submission Guidelines.
+Authors are welcome to contact Editor-in-Chief Jeffers Engelhardt with questions regarding their submission.